WhiteWolf206/Wolfie-Bot/README.md

 # Wolfie-DB

-This is my 1st Github Coding Project (using Python), The Bot's name is Wolfie,  I would Appreciate your Help and Support me with this Project.
+This is my 1st Github Coding Project (using Python), The Bot's name is Wolfie,  I would Appreciate your Help and Support with this Project.
 ________________________________________________________________________________________________________________________________

 # FAQ